-The INAx290 is an ultra-precise current sense amplifier that can measure voltage drops across shunt resistors over a wide common-mode range from 2.7 V to 120 V. The ultra-precise current measurement accuracy is achieved thanks to the combination of an ultra-low offset voltage of ±12 µV (maximum), a small gain error of ±0.1% (maximum), and a high DC CMRR of 160 dB (typical).
-The INAx290 is not only designed for DC current measurement, but also for high-speed applications (like fast overcurrent protection, for example) with a high bandwidth of 1.1 MHz (at gain of 20 V/V) and an 85-dB AC CMRR (at 50 kHz).
+The INAx290 is an ultra-precise, current-sense amplifier that can measure voltage drops across shunt resistors over a wide common-mode range from 2.7 V to 120 V. The ultra-precise current measurement accuracy is achieved thanks to the combination of an ultra-low offset voltage of ±12 µV (maximum), a small gain error of ±0.1% (maximum), and a high DC CMRR of 160 dB (typical).
+The INAx290 is not only designed for DC current measurement, but also for high-speed applications (such as fast overcurrent protection, for example) with a high bandwidth of 1.1 MHz (at gain of 20 V/V) and an 85-dB AC CMRR (at 50 kHz).

 The INAx290 provides the capability to make ultra- precise current measurements by sensing the voltage drop across a shunt resistor over a wide common- mode range from 2.7 V to 120 V. The INAx290 devices come in highly space-efficient packages.
-The single channel INA290 device is featured in the SC-70 package while the dual channel INA2290 device is available in the VSSOP-8 package.
+The single-channel INA290 device is featured in the SC-70 package, the dual-channel INA2290 device is available in the MSOP-8 package, and the quad-channel INA4290 device is available in the 4 mm x 4 mm QFN package.

 The INAx290 operates from a single 2.7-V to 20-V supply with the single channel device only drawing 370-µA supply current per channel (typical).
 The devices are available with five gain options: 20 V/V, 50 V/V, 100 V/V, 200 V/V, and 500 V/V. The low offset of the zero-drift architecture enables current sensing with low ohmic shunts as specified over the extended operating temperature range (−40°C to +125°C).